Numerical methods for ordinary differential equations

 Andrea Combette

-A general technique for solving problems with partial differential equations (PDE) that involve a time variable tt and one or more space variables is the so-called method of lines.
-It proceeds by first discretising the partial derivatives with respect to the space variables and leaving the time variable continuous, leadind to an approximating system of ordinary differential equations (ODE) in the variable tt.
-The Cauchy problem for the resulting ordinary differential equations is then solved using a standard method for the task.
+A general technique for solving problems with partial differential equations (PDEs) that involve a time variable tt and one or more space variables is the so-called method of lines.
+This approach discretizes the spatial derivatives, leaving the time variable continuous, reducing the PDE to a system of ordinary differential equations (ODEs).
+One then tackles the resulting Cauchy problem for the ODEs using standard numerical methods.
+Most modern ODE solvers offer convenience and flexibility, especially for one-dimensional spatial problems.

 import numpy as np